 Higher temperatures will cause fuel to evaporate more quickly, build up pressure in gas tanks and may even cause gasoline to boil.
 To combat the issue of summer heat increases, gas stations switch over to a different gasoline formula that has a lower RVP, sitting lower than the 14.7 psi average.
 This results in gasoline that burns cleaner than what we fill our tanks with in the winter.
 However, this mixture costs more to produce, and also requires a temporary shutdown of refineries to make the transition.
 The result is a temporarily shorter supply of gasoline, which again contributes to supply and demand price increases.

 The Environmental Protection Agency, the group behind the seasonal gas transitions, released a report on the regulations and their results in 2001.

 "Clean fuel programs have been an integral part of the nation's strategy to reduce air pollution," it states.
-"These programs provide significant, cost-effective, and timely reductions of VOC and NOx emissions.
-Seventy-five million people breathe cleaner air as a result of the federal reformulated program, and millions more benefit from different state or local fuel programs in fifteen states."
+"These programs provide significant, cost-effective and timely reductions of VOC and NOx emissions.
+Seventy-five million people breathe cleaner air as a result of the federal reformulated program, and millions more benefit from different state or local fuel programs in 15 states."

 An agency representative told AccuWeather.com that the change also helps vehicles run more effectively.